AlexanderMatveev2908/next-pern-courses/README.md

 - **Prisma** – Type-safe ORM for PostgreSQL
 - **Zod** – Runtime validation for inputs and schemas (schemas shared between client and server via the `packages/` folder)
 - **PostgreSQL** – Relational database
+- **Cloudinary** – Media hosting and delivery (used for uploading and storing course/concept images or videos)
+- **sql-template-tag** – Safe, readable raw SQL syntax for advanced custom queries outside Prisma's API

 ### DevOps & Infrastructure